Carravan/KAMITSUBAKI-WIKI/company/other/kotodama-tribe.md

 ![kotodama_tribe.webp](/kotodama_tribe.webp =30%x){.align-right}

-Kotodama Tribe was a project by THE MOON STUDIO, which was founded by Kaguya Luna and illustrator Mika Pikazo on 2018 Nov 15.
+Kotodama Tribe was a project by THE MOON STUDIO, a studio founded by Kaguya Luna and illustrator Mika Pikazo on 2018 Nov 15.

 Sony was involved with the project.^[citation^ ^needed]^

-Art exhibition "KOTODAMA TRIBE ver.0.5" was hosted from 2018 Dec 15 to 2018 Dec 24 in Shibuya, with tagline "その言葉に、魂はあるのか？".
-Featuring Kaf's song Majo. https://www.youtube.com/watch?v=R4sUHomdXok
+Art exhibition "KOTODAMA TRIBE ver.0.5" was hosted from 2018 Dec 15 to 2018 Dec 24 in Shibuya, by [Mika Pikazo](https://twitter.com/MikaPikaZo/status/1068068952343961601) and [miche](https://miche-illustrator.jimdofree.com), with the tagline "その言葉に、魂はあるのか？".
+Featuring Kaf's song Majo.
+https://www.youtube.com/watch?v=R4sUHomdXok

 Pinky Pop Hepburn debuted on 2018 Dec 30, the second and final character debuted by THE MOON STUDIO.